Dergaeva/dergaeva.es-trainapp/README.md

-Test application Javascript Advanced 2017
+Test application JS Advanced 2017.

 How to use

 1. Go to root directory and run npm i
-2. Run npm start
+2. When setup is completed run npm start
 3. Open dist/index.html

+# dergaeva.es-trainapp